marlonivo/etc/README.md

 #### iPhone (irreversible):
 1. Go to `Settings > Screen Time > Communication Security`
-2. Turn on `filters for sensitive content` and enter a password blindly.
+2. Turn on the `filters of your choice` and enter a password blindly.
 3. This can be changed unless you call the apple's service center.

 ### 🟦 License: MIT